stakwork/sphinx-relay/README.md

 `npm run prod`

 When Relay starts up, it will print a QR in the terminal.
-You can scan this in your app (right now Android only) to connect!
+You can scan this in your app (Android & iOS) to connect!

 # Roadmap